Is Surgery the Right Path for Me? A Whole-Woman, Faith-Fueled Guide to Endometriosis Surgery

 đź’› You Deserve Informed Consent

-Before saying yes to surgery, take time to pray, process, and prepare.
+Before saying yes to surgery, pause to pray, process, and prepare.

 Ask Your Surgeon:

-• Do they specialize in excision, not just ablation?
+• Do you specialize in excision or ablation?

-• How many surgeries like this have they performed?
+• How many of these procedures have you performed?

-• Will there be a multidisciplinary team available (GI, urology, thoracic)?
+• Will a multidisciplinary team be available if needed?

-• What is their personal definition of success?
+• What is your personal definition of surgical success?

 Ask Yourself: